-Federal Work Study (FWS) - Payment is made on the 5th of each month for the hours worked during the previous month, Checks are available for pickup at the Cashiering Office at the Cesar Chavez Center, First Floor.
+Federal Work Study (FWS) - Payment is made on the end of each month for the hours worked during the previous month, Checks are available for pickup at the Cashiering Office at the Cesar Chavez Center, First Floor.
+FWS Funds are disbursed directly to students by the Cashiering Office.

-Pell Advance - If you have been awarded a Pell Grant, but have not yet received your disbursement, you may use a portion of these funds to purchase books and supplies at the beginning of the semester (Fall and Spring only).
+Pell Advance - If you have been awarded a Pell Grant, but did not yet receive your disbursement within the first seven days of the term, you may use a portion of these funds to purchase books and supplies at the beginning of the semester (Fall and Spring only).
 You may complete a Pell Advancement Request form at the Financial Aid Office and receive credit at the Campus Bookstore for up to \$350.
 The entire amount of your Pell Advance will be deducted from your Pell disbursement and paid to the Bookstore on your behalf.
 Any unused portion of your Pell Advance may be cashed out at the Bookstore on the date notated on your request form.